sqiouyilu/twitter-nest/README.md

 ### <a href="https://github.com/ozh/ozh-tweet-archiver">ozh/ozh-tweet-archiver</a>

-Plugin to automatically archive tweets to WordPress.
-Requires developer account.
+Automatically archive new tweets to WordPress.
+Requires <a href="https://developer.twitter.com/">developer account</a>.

 ### <a href="https://github.com/ozh/ozh-tweet-archiver-theme">ozh/ozh-tweet-archiver-theme</a>